-- In the first quarter of 2020, the total population in Peel Region was estimated at 1.50 million persons, 0.5 per cent higher than in the first quarter of 2019.
+- In the second quarter of 2020, the total population in Peel Region was estimated at 1.50 million, 0.5 per cent higher than that recorded in the second quarter of 2019.

-- There was population growth in all three local municipalities.
+- Population growth continued in all three local municipalities.

 Population with Undercount

 In Q2 2020, total population in Peel (including undercount) was 0.5 per cent above total population in Q2 2019.

 This means that an additional 7,567 people moved to Peel between Q2 2019 and Q2 2020.

 The increase in Peel’s population reflected growth in all three local municipalities as follows:

 - The City of Mississauga: up 0.2 per cent to 757, 787 persons;